 - Provide the PIP eligible data set to your local Primary Health Network on a regular basis

-Practices should note that 4 incentives will cease on 31 July 2019:
+Practices should note that 4 incentives cease on 31 July 2019:

 - Asthma Incentive